HOW DOES COUPLE THERAPY WORK?

 In order to best serve the needs of your relationship, any contacts outside the therapeutic hour have got to be three ways and whatever might be discussed individually will be shared and reviewed by the three of us in the sessions.
 This applies also to the initial consultation.

-Fees start from a minimum of £60 and will vary depending on time and your circumstances and income.
+Fees are between £70 and £90 and vary depending on your circumstances and income.
 Please contact me for further information.